Riot Act (album): Commercial performance

 Three singles were released from Riot Act.
 Lead single "I Am Mine" entered the Billboard Hot 100 at number 43, and reached number six on the Modern rock charts.
 While "Save You" was released as the second single for North America, "Love Boat Captain" was the second single for international markets.
 "Save You" did not chart on the Hot 100, but it did place on the Mainstream Rock and Modern Rock charts.
 Music videos for several songs from the album, including "I Am Mine", "Save You", "Love Boat Captain", "Thumbing My Way", and "1/2 Full", were filmed at Seattle's Chop Suey club in September 2002.

+"All or None" experienced a surge in popularity following its inclusion in "Left Behind", the seventh episode of the HBO series The Last of Us, with Spotify streams increasing by over 5,000% in the first 24 hours after the episode's release.